Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Quantum Impurity Solvers

 \end{widetext} In the above expression $\alpha, \beta=\pm$ are Keldysh indices and $a,b=\left\{1,2\right\}$ are Nambu indices.
 Thus $\Delta^{\alpha\beta}_{ab}$ is a given component of the bath hybridization function introduced in Eq.~(\ref{eqn:S_eff}) , i.e. ${\Delta}^{\alpha\beta}_{ab}=\left(\bold{\Delta}^{\alpha\beta}\right)_{ab}$.
 We also introduce the super-operators analogues of the Nambu fields of Eq.~(\ref{eqn:Nambu}), that we define as

 and denote their $a$ Nambu component as $\hat{b}_{\alpha a}$ in Eq.~(\ref{eq:selfEnergyExplicit}).
 The Keldysh index $\alpha=\pm$ for a super-operator specifies whether it should act from the left or the right of its argument, i.e. \beq \hat{b}_{ + } = {b} \bullet \qquad \hat{b}_{ - } = \bullet{b} \eeq and similarly for $\hat{b}^{\dagger}_{\alpha}$.
 We notice that the self-energy depends on the full propagator $\hat{\mcV}$, rather than on the bare one $\hat{\mcV}_0$, thus containing diagrams to all orders in $\bold{\Delta}$.
 Corrections to the NCA can be obtained systematically including self-energy diagrams with higher number of crossings, although the resulting computational cost increases.
-In this work we will limit ourselves to the NCA scheme, since the experience obtained in the case of nonequilibrium DMFT for closed systems indicates that these corrections remain small within the normal (Mott) phase at strong coupling~\cite{Eckstein2010,peronaciPRL2018,PeronaciEtAlPRB2020}, which is the focus of the present work.
-We also remark that the solver introduced in this section is different from standard NCA solvers for unitary quantum impurity models.
-Indeed its formulation at the level of evolution super-operators allows to fully capture the underlying local Markovian dynamics, resorting to an NCA approximation only for the non-Markovian, self-consistent environment introduced by Open-DMFT.
+In this work, where we focus on the normal phase and its instability, we will limit ourselves to the NCA scheme, while we expect that to access the superfluid phase or for lower values of the connectivity higher order corrections would become important.
+We note in fact that self-energy corrections including higher number of crossings diagrams come with higher powers of the DMFT bath, which for bosons is of order $J^2/z$ (see Eq.~(\ref{eq:selfConsDelta})) and therefore subleading at least for large to moderate values of the connectivity.